Triggered tasks¶

 Considerations¶

-For streams hosted on directory tables, the directory table needs to be refreshed before a triggered task can detect the changes.
-To detect changes, you can do either of the following:
+Directory tables.
+A directory table must be refreshed before a triggered task can detect the changes.
+To detect changes, you can perform either of the following tasks:

 Set the directory table to auto-refresh.

-Refresh the directory table manually using the ALTER STAGE name REFRESH command.
+Refresh the directory table manually by using the ALTER STAGE name REFRESH command.

 Create a triggered task¶